taylor-noel/ENSF-Term-Project/README.md

 # ENSF-Term-Project

-// Movie Ticket Purchase App
-// admin can create a database of movies at different times, locations, and number of seats
+Team Members:
+Benjamin Nielsen
+Taylor Noel
+Thomas Pan
+Punit Patel

+Features
-// users can then register as a member to receive certain benefits or continue as is to select a movie, theatre and time, and then seat to then purchase
++ Can register as a member or continue as a non-registered user
++ Browse a selection of movies based on the theatre and showtime
++ Select a seat to reserve